Skip to content

 Information on the Brexit trade deal

-The EU-UK Trade and Cooperation Agreement allows for the UK to participate in Horizon Europe as an associated country with access to the European Research Council, Marie Skłodowska-Curie Actions, grants from the European Innovation Council and other key schemes.
+By participating in Horizon Europe as an associated country, the UK can access the European Research Council, Marie Skłodowska-Curie Actions, grants from the European Innovation Council and other key schemes.

 Read our Q&As for further information